Volkswagen ID.3 (2024) specs, price, ratings and reviews

 426 km WLTP (manufacturer figure).
 Owners typically report less in everyday driving, especially in cold weather.
 See the reviews below.

-How much can the Volkswagen ID.3 tow?
+How much boot space does the Volkswagen ID.3 have?

 Owner experiences